ZetaMap/Ion-numworks/README.md

 ### Installation
 You can download it on [pypi.org](https://pypi.org/project/ion-numworks), download files of the [latest release](https://github.com/ZetaMap/Ion-numworks/releases/latest). <br>
-Or simply run this command to install library: ``pip install ion-numworks``
+Or simply run this command to install library: ``pip install --pre ion-numworks``

 ### More
 Also i created the [Kandinsky module of Numworks](https://github.com/ZetaMap/Kandinsky-Numworks)